 This course is an introduction to calculus geared toward those students who want to take calculus but do not want to endure the fast-paced nature and rigors of AP Calculus-AB.
-This course follows the same curriculum as AP Calculus-AB, but certain topics are excluded from study.
-The focus is on limits, the derivative, the integral, and the application of and interaction between these three broad concepts.
+This course follows the same curriculum as AP Calculus-AB, but certain topics are excluded from the study.
+The focus is on limits, the derivative, the integral, and the application of an interaction between these three broad concepts.
 More specifically, topics include a review of functions, continuity, differentiability, extrema, Riemann sums, the fundamental theorem of calculus, and areas between curves.
 Use of a graphing calculator is an important component of this course.
 This course is taught in the Math Lab setting, in which students are guided through the course material and learning resources at their own pace.

 The prerequisite is Pre-Calculus.

 This is a preparation course for the AP Calculus-AB exam as established by the College Board.
-The focus is on limits, the derivative, the integral, and the application of and interaction between these three broad concepts.
+The focus is on limits, the derivative, the integral, and the application of an interaction between these three broad concepts.
 More specifically, topics include a review of functions, continuity, differentiability, extrema, concavity, related rates, optimization, Riemann sums, the fundamental theorem of calculus, areas between curves, volumes of solids, and separable differential equations.
 Use of a graphing calculator is an essential component of this course.
 This course is taught in the Math Lab setting, in which students are guided through the course material and learning resources at their own pace.

 The prerequisite is Pre-Calculus.

 This is a preparation course for the AP Calculus-BC exam as established by the College Board.
-The focus is on interplay between the derivative and the integral and applying these concepts to solve higher level problems.
+The focus is on an interplay between the derivative and the integral and applying these concepts to solve higher level problems.
 Specifically, topics include a review of the AB curriculum, techniques of integration, parametric and polar equations, power series, and approximating functions with polynomials.
 Use of a graphing calculator is an essential component of this course.

 The prerequisite is AP Calculus-AB.

 This is a preparation course for the AP Statistics exam.
-This course gives students the skills that are used in a number of different academic areas and opens their eyes to information that is presented to them everyday.
+This course gives students the skills that are used in a number of different academic areas and opens their eyes to information that is presented to them every day.
 Students explore how to interpret this wealth of information appropriately.
 Topics covered include, but are not limited to, data collection and experimental design, displaying data, linear regression, normal distributions, and inference methods.
 This class makes extensive use of graphing calculators.